-A Vectorman game for the Sony PlayStation 2 was announced, but was soon cancelled, perhaps because the redesigned Vectorman looked too much like Halo’s Master Chief.
-According to initial reports, it was to have been vastly dissimilar to the 16-bit games. [info from Wikipedia]
+A Vectorman game for the Sony PlayStation 2 was in development by Pseudo Interactive, but it was soon cancelled for unknown reasons.
+According to initial reports, it was to have been vastly dissimilar to the 16-bit games.
+This project was interesting because it had full destructible environment and a grappling hook similar to the one used in Just Cause 2.

 ProgrammingAce has posted some good quality screenshots from the Vectorman PS2 project on the GamerHistory Forum, you can check them all in here!